broadstreetads/broadstreet-wp/readme.txt

 === Plugin Name ===
-Contributors: Broadstreet
+Contributors: Bizyhood
-Tags: broadstreet,local,publishers,hyperlocal,independent,news,business,directory
+Tags: bizyhood,local,publishers,hyperlocal,independent,news,business,directory
 Requires at least: 3.0
 Tested up to: 4.1
 Stable tag: 1.13.0

-Integrate Broadstreet business directory and adserving power into your site.
+Integrate Bizyhood business directory and adserving power into your site.

 == Description ==

-For Broadstreet users.
+For Bizyhood users.
 If you aren't a user, you can sign up after installing.

-Introducing first business directory of it's kind, this Broadstreet-powered plug-in is the first practical and portable business directory for Wordpress.
+Introducing first business directory of it's kind, this Bizyhood-powered plug-in is the first practical and portable business directory for Wordpress.

 This was built for local publishers.